- Doctors & Departments

-No matter how simple or complex your child’s operation will be, we understand how you may feel: No procedure is small when it’s your child.
-But, while it might be foreign to you, at Children's Hospital Colorado, we perform nearly 14,000 surgeries each year.
-Everyone on our staff is specially trained to meet the needs of your child and your family.
+No matter how simple or complex your child's operation will be, we understand how you may feel: No procedure is small when it's your child.
+But, while it might be foreign to you, at Children's Hospital Colorado, we perform nearly 25,000 surgeries each year.
+Every one of our team members is specially trained to meet the needs of your child and your family.
 Rest assured, you are in the best hands.

-The best way to prepare is to know as much as possible about what will happen and to share that information, in an appropriate way, with your child and his or her siblings.
-You’ll want to know about the procedure, how to find your way around the hospital, all about your child’s condition or illness, and more.
-Your family will want to know what to expect, too, so we’ve provided some hints and tips for talking to them.
+The best way to prepare is to know as much as possible about what will happen and to share that information, in an appropriate way, with your child and their siblings.
+You'll want to know all about your child's condition or illness, the procedure, and how to find your way around the hospital.
+Your family will want to know what to expect too, so we've provided some hints and tips for talking to them.

 The video below helps you understand what to expect from surgery.

-Children's Hospital Colorado is home to one of the area’s best health libraries: the Melvin and Elaine Wolf Foundation Family Health Library.
+Children's Colorado on Anschutz Medical Campus is home to one of the area's best health libraries: the Melvin and Elaine Wolf Foundation Family Health Library.
 Located on the first floor of the hospital, the library has information on illnesses, wellness and parenting and in-depth research on medical conditions.
 Staff librarians are on hand to help you find exactly what you need.

-Don’t underestimate the toll stress and worry can take on you.
-Spend time with family and friends, sharing your feelings.
-Make sure you are well rested and well fed—your child will be counting on you for support and comfort.
+Don't underestimate the toll that stress and worry can take on you.
+Spend time with family and friends and share your feelings.
+Make sure you are well-rested and well-fed — your child will be counting on you for support and comfort.

 Talk to parents whose children have also had operations.
-They can help prepare you for what’s ahead and offer the support you may need at this time.
-Taking a surgery preparation tour of the hospital is a great way to meet other parents who share your experiences.
+They can help prepare you for what's ahead and offer the support you may need.

 Involve your child, the rest of the family and, if you like, a friend or two.
 Let your child know how exciting it will be to come home.
 Pick a special movie or meal, let siblings decorate the house and concentrate on how fun it will be to have everyone home together.